alleyinteractive/mantle-docs/docs/getting-started/directory-structure.md

 # Overview

 Below is the current proposed directory structure for sites using Mantle.
-This will certainly change and expand as Mantle develops.
 The tree is assumed to be placed inside of a `wp-content/plugin/{site}` folder.

 ```
 .